How to Declare the HSOC Major

 What is a department course?

+A course taught by department faculty.
 See the list of "department courses" for the courses that fulfill the 3 credits of department courses required for the major.

 What if I am not ready to declare a major but have questions about HSOC?
 How do I get academic advising?